 Students may choose to take one (1) course each semester of their junior and senior year with the Pass – D/F option.
 You may NOT use the Pass – D/F option in a required course.
 (Athletes: Be sure to check NCAA requirements regarding Pass – D/F option courses).
 Students should also check with colleges to be sure they will acknowledge a course Pass – D/F option.

 Students must achieve an A, B, or C in the course to receive a Pass grade.
 If you receive a D or F, that grade will count toward your GPA and be posted on the transcript.

-The Pass – D/F option application must be filled out and returned to the designated office (Student Services or the Office of Curriculum & Instruction) within the first twenty (20) days of a semester.
+The Pass – D/F option application must be filled out and returned to the Student Services office within the first twenty (20) days of a semester.
 The application provides a complete explanation of the policy.

 A student may not repeat a passed course to improve a grade.
 A student may audit a class for purposes of review or to experience the material and discussions without affecting a student’s GPA.
 Students who audit courses are expected to participate actively and complete all assignments and assessments.
 Failure to comply will result in a student being moved to a study hall.
 Students may not audit required classes.
 The audit option application must be completed and returned to the student’s counselor within the first twenty (20) days of the semester.
 After 20 days, a student will not be allowed to audit a course except in cases of prolonged illness, clear misplacement, or other situations as determined by the administration.

 Incomplete work must be completed no later than eight weeks into the following semester.
 If not completed before this deadline, a grade of “F” will be recorded unless special permission has been obtained.
 Incomplete grades are issued mainly for prolonged illness or illness prior to the end of the term.
 Students are responsible for rectifying incompletes and must make arrangements with their teachers in order to submit make-up work.